blinkybool/web/models/prop_logic_summary.md

 * **non-valid** - if there is **at least one model** that makes it false
 * **unsatisfiable/a contradiction** - if **every model** makes it false

-Importantly - these options aren't mutually exclusive, for example, every *valid* formula is *satisfiable*, every *unsatisfiable* formula is *non-valid*, and every formula which is neither *valid*, nor *unsatisfiable*, is both *satisfiable* and *valid*!
+Importantly - these options aren't mutually exclusive, for example, every *valid* formula is *satisfiable*, every *unsatisfiable* formula is *non-valid*, and every formula which is neither *valid*, nor *unsatisfiable*, is both *satisfiable* and *non-valid*!
 Here's an illustration of these relationships.

 <center>
 <img src="model-venn-diagram.jpeg" width="66%"/>